standard-for-public-code/standard-for-public-code/criteria/reusable-and-portable-codebases.md

 ## Why this is important

-* Enables other policy makers, developers and designers to reuse what you've developed, to test it, to improve it and contribute those improvements back leading to better quality, cheaper maintainenance and higher reliability.
+* Enables other policy makers, developers and designers to reuse what you've developed, to test it, to improve it and contribute those improvements back leading to better quality, cheaper maintenance and higher reliability.
 * Makes the code easier for new people to understand (as it's more general).
 * Makes it easier to control the mission, vision and scope of the codebase because the codebase is thoughtfully and purposefully designed for reusability.
 * Codebases used by multiple parties are more likely to benefit from a self-sustaining community.
-* A metadata description file increases discoverability.
 * Any contributor is able to test and contribute without relying on the situation-specific infrastructure of any other contributor or deployment.
 * Composing a codebase from well documented modules improves reusability and maintainability.
 * A module is easier to reuse in another context if its purpose is clearly documented.